 The latest information about COVID-19, such as the current status of the virus in Australia, symptoms, and advice can be found at the Department of Health website, including a list of up to date resources.

-The World Health Organisation also provides daily updates, information and guidance about the global outbreak.
+The World Health Organization also provides daily updates, information and guidance about the global outbreak.

 What to do in your workplace